 The Institute of Emerging Health Professions

-The graduate certificate in Cannabis Medicine is designed to equip clinicians with the understanding of current cannabinoid therapies and their health effects.
+The graduate certificate in Cannabis Medicine is designed to equip health professionals with the understanding of current cannabinoid therapies and their health effects.

 Clinical degree l See more